GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 🔥 **Tips:**

-We can retrieve from headers the credentials for multiple services used in the API gateway:
+We can retrieve from headers the credentials for multiple services used in the API gateway, while validating that they have all been provided:

 ```graphql
 query RetrieveServiceTokens {